decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 #### Interchangeable components

-You might want to define multiple different components where it only makes sense for each entity to have only one of these.

-You can define multiple components that occupy a single _space_ on an entity.

-For example, an entity can't have both BoxShape and PlaneShape, if you assign one, you overwrite the other.
-You can create custom components that follow this same behavior with each other.
+Certain components intentionally can't coexist in a single entity.
+For example, an entity can't have both BoxShape and PlaneShape.
+If you assign one, you overwrite the other if present.

+You can create custom components that follow this same behavior against each other, where it only makes sense for each entity to have only one of them assigned.

-To define components that share a same space, set the same name for the internal name:
+To define components that share a same _space_ in an entity, set the same name for on the component's internal name:

 ```ts
 @Component("animal")